Yeast Issues in Dogs

 - Appearance of Disorientation; loss of balance, hearing, walking in circles

 It may be difficult to recognize if your dog has a yeast infection.
-Any dog can get a yeast infection, however, they are most common in female dogs.
-With the modern dog food diet, more and more dogs have come victim to yeast infections due to poor digestion and gut condition.
+Any dog can get a yeast infection, however, yeast infections are most common in female dogs.
+With a processed dog food diet, or a diet high in carbohydrates, more and more dogs have come victim to yeast infections due to poor digestion and low gut health.

 Taking your dog to the vet may be necessary in this case, but will most likely result in a prescription or antibiotics.
-In many cases this can be avoided and may be better for your dog's long term wellness.
+While this is sometimes necessary, in many cases antibiotics can be avoided through natural care.
+We believe this is better for your dog's long-term health.